svnsvnsvn/ai-integration-architecture/README.md

 - Local AI (Ollama) is great for learning and prototyping
 - Real document processing needs handling edge cases
 - Semantic search requires good embeddings and data preprocessing

-This isn't production-ready code - it's learning code.
-But the concepts are solid and you can build real applications from these foundations.

 ## What You'll Learn